qrush/motion-layout/README.md

 # motion-layout

 A nice way to use iOS6+ autolayout in your RubyMotion app.
-Basically, use ASCII-art inspired format strings to build your layout.
+Use ASCII-art inspired format strings to build your app's layout!

 ## Installation